ccamel/awesome-ccamel/README.md

 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
 Get started - free.
 - [kohya-ss/sd-scripts](https://github.com/kohya-ss/sd-scripts) -
 - [kyegomez/tree-of-thoughts](https://github.com/kyegomez/tree-of-thoughts) - Plug in and Play Implementation of Tree of Thoughts: Deliberate Problem Solving with Large Language Models that Elevates Model Reasoning by atleast 70%
-- [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform
+- [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform.
+Available in TypeScript!
 - [langflow-ai/langflow](https://github.com/langflow-ai/langflow) - Langflow is a powerful tool for building and deploying AI-powered agents and workflows.
 - [lasso-security/mcp-gateway](https://github.com/lasso-security/mcp-gateway) - A plugin-based gateway that orchestrates other MCPs and allows developers to build upon it enterprise-grade agents.
 - [lastmile-ai/mcp-agent](https://github.com/lastmile-ai/mcp-agent) - Build effective agents using Model Context Protocol and simple workflow patterns